threefoldtech/home/contribution/development_process.md

 Each project and story should define which branches to use & the branching strategy.

 There should never be any branch on the system which can not be found back by looking at the stories in the "home" repo.
-Is title of the story in between []
+Title of the story in between []

-### Pull requests
+### Pull Requests

-As soon as work is started on a different branch where a developer or a group of developers want their peers' opinions, they can immediately open a `draft pull request` for ease of communication. when they deem the work is done, they open a pull request signifying the work is
+As soon as work is started on a different branch where a developer or a group of developers want their peers' opinions, they can immediately open a `draft pull request` for ease of communication.
+When they deem the work is done, they open a pull request signifying the work is

 - complete as defined in the project
 - well tested
 - well documented

-### Releasing process
+### Releasing Process

 - Before tagging a release, open a branch named with the intended version e.g 10.5.x with the quality level
   - alpha: doesn't have all the features, but you can use the features in there
-  - beta: no major, or blocking bugs. all features working for the customer as promised, no blocking bugs
+  - beta: no major, or blocking bugs.
+All features working for the customer as promised, no blocking bugs
-  - production: no major, no blocking, no minor bugs and the documentation is ready.
+  - production: no major, no blocking, no minor bugs and the documentation is ready

-#### blocking
+#### Blocking

-- customer can't get to the functionality described in the manaul
+- customer can't get to the functionality described in the manual
 - stability when it crashes is blocking
 - security issues are blocking
 - stability issues